 economy.
 After raising some funds, he returned and established

 And in 1995, he launched the Palestinian National Beverage Company,

 which produces and sells Coca-Cola products in the West Bank

 and Gaza Strip.
 Khouri now funds the Zahi Khouri Fellowship

 of professional development in Palestine in the fields of education,

-youth/female empowerment, and economic development.
+youth and women’s empowerment, and economic development.